HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_change_content_spot_rule_mapping.md

 3. Log out, then log in as **Marge** (a Platinum customer), with the password **pzndemo**.

-4. Run the portlet.
+4. Run the portlet again.

 !!!note
     If you run the portlet as wpsadmin, it fails because wpsadmin does not exist in the user resource database.

-Congratulations!
-You have finished building a Personalized portlet.

-The next topic, **Personalized list portlet**, shows how to use this portlet instead of coding the Rational Application Developer portlet.
+You have successfully changed the content spot mapping rule and finished building a Personalized portlet.
+In the next topic, you will learn how to [Use the Personalized List portlet.](./pzn_demo_list_portlet.md) instead of coding the Rational Application Developer portlet.